 The Nutcracker ballet is a timeless holiday tradition and one of the best places to experience it is with Ballet Arizona at Symphony Hall.
 The nationally recognized dancers continue to captivate audiences year after year.
 The Phoenix Ballet also puts on a spectacular performance of The Nutcracker featuring live music by the Phoenix Symphony select weekends in December at the Orpheum Theater.
 The Phoenix Symphony performs their annual Holiday Pops concert at Symphony Hall with the Phoenix Symphony Chorus.
-Families will love listening to holiday favorites and especially, joining in for a sing-along.
+Families will love listening to holiday favorites and especially joining in for a sing-along.
 The Great Arizona Puppet Theater presents The Night Before Christmas every year through puppetry in a musical performance all ages are sure to love.
 Traditional and unique holiday plays can be found at venues across the valley such as Mesa Arts Center and Tempe Center for the Arts.
 Shows change annually so be sure to check their websites for this year’s performance information.

 Photo Courtesy of Proven Media Services

 For over twenty years, 16 blocks of downtown Glendale twinkle with over 1.5 million lights every night during the Glendale Glitters Festival.
 Weekends from late November to early January, festival attendees visit Santa, play in snow, listen to live music, dine, and shop.
 This free event is a favorite with local Arizona families.
 Another great holiday event is the Carefree Christmas Festival.
-For three nights in mid-December, downtown Carefree is transformed into a winter wonderland perfect for family fun.
+Weekends in December, downtown Carefree is transformed into a winter wonderland perfect for family fun.
 Slide through 35 tons of real snow.
 Enjoy an electric light parade, firework show, great food and holiday shopping, photo ops with St. Nick and much more.